 Personal Data Protection Policy – Freeway Entertainment Group

-This Personal Data Protection Policy ("Policy") describes the privacy practices of Freeway regarding the Processing of Personal Data of the directors, officers and employees and – to the extent applicable – the customers of the Client and/or the relevant Client Affiliates, as part of the provision of Freeway Services to its Clients.
+This Personal Data Protection Policy ("Policy") describes the privacy practices of Freeway regarding the Processing of Personal Data of the Client and/or the relevant Client Affiliates, as part of the provision of Freeway Services to its Clients.
 This Personal Data can be stored on Freeway systems, Client systems or third-party systems to which Freeway is provided access to for the provision of Services.
 Where Freeway provides Services to its Clients, Freeway will be acting as Processor and the Client will be acting as Controller.

 This Policy applies globally to any and all Services provided by Freeway to its Clients under the Service Agreements, executed on or after the effective date of this Policy.